vadimonus/moodle-local_quizdemo/README.md

 Requirements
 ------------
-- Moodle 2.9 (build 2015051100) or later.
+- Moodle 4.0 (build 2022041900) or later.

 Installation
 ------------
-Copy the demoquiz folder into your Moodle /local directory and visit your Admin Notification page to complete the installation.
+Copy the quizdemo folder into your Moodle /local directory and visit your Admin Notification page to complete the installation.

 Usage
 -----